-Here’s the ultimate collection of places we’ve visited this year, for your planning power!
+Here’s the ultimate collection of places we’ve visited in 2016, for your planning power!
 We’ve also included our guides – from the vibey streets of Joburg’s mellowest suburb to the changing face of Durban – so that there’s really no excuse not to be prepared for awesome travel next year.

 There are currents of change swirling through this multicultural, balmy city.
 With urban regeneration projects everywhere, and Durbanite entrepreneurs taking the front seat on how they want their city to look, there’s an exciting swell of shared spaces and new faces.
 Teagan Cunniffe went back home to find out how her city has changed.